logikon-ai/awesome-deliberative-prompting/README.md

 _Methods for analysing LLM deliberation and assessing reasoning quality._

+- 🎓 GPT-4 is 10x better at predicting whether math reasoning is correct than GPT-3.5.
+"Challenge LLMs to Reason About Reasoning: A Benchmark to Unveil Cognitive Depth in LLMs."
+2023-12-28. [[>paper](https://arxiv.org/abs/2312.17080)]
 - 🎓 Minimalistic GPT-4 prompts for assessing reasoning quality.
 "SocREval: Large Language Models with the Socratic Method for Reference-Free Reasoning Evaluation."
 2023-09-29. [[>paper](https://arxiv.org/abs/2310.00074)]